DarieMunros/DarieMunros/README.md

 * Treat corporate environments with zero trust and protect your own reputation.
 * Do not trust them, listen to your instinct, deception will be used, at first they will behave like sheep and at the end like wolves.

-## Trust but Verify
+## No System is Safe

-### Always protect your integrity, your records, and your access - because when things go wrong, documentation and awareness are your only real safety net.
+### Always protect your integrity, your records and your access.

+### If you haven't done what I said above do it by the end of today, you'll thank me later.